Generalized Anxiety Disorder

 - Nausea, stomach issues, headaches

-In kids and teens, they can experience additional symptoms including:
+In kids and teens, there are additional symptoms including:

 - Anxiety around performance at school or sporting events